-Trust in Kenya is shifting
+Trust in Africa is shifting

-While NGOs (76%), business (72%), and media (66%) remain trusted institutions, trust in government has fallen to 38%, marking a 4-point decline from the previous year.
+In Kenya, while NGOs (76%), business (72%), and media (66%) remain trusted institutions, trust in government has fallen to 38%, marking a 4-point decline from the previous year.
 This mirrors a worldwide pattern where confidence in traditional institutions is under pressure, driven by concerns over leadership transparency, economic inequality, and misinformation.
+Despite this uncertainty, Kenya ranks among the top six most optimistic countries globally, with 53% believing the next generation will be better off.

 .